sahad-mk/SH.an/README.md

 ![SH.an](https://img.shields.io/badge/version-1.0-success)   ![go](https://img.shields.io/badge/go-v1.1-important)   ![Tested](https://img.shields.io/badge/Tested%20On-Ubuntu%2018.04-green)  [![Linkedin](https://img.shields.io/badge/Linkedin-/Sahadmk-blue)](https://www.linkedin.com/in/sahadmk)

-SH.an is a go script for finding missing secure headers and insecure CSP policies.
-If you want to add or change the Secure Headers or CSP policies,check the correspondent array or map structure in the script and make the change.
+SH.an is a go script to find missing secure headers and insecure CSP policies.
+If you want to add or change the Secure Headers or CSP policies, check the correspondent array or map structure in the script and make the change.

 ## Prerequisites
           1. Go